patrickjmcgoldrick/Cpp_MissleCommand_Game/README.md

 ## Code Write Up

+### README
+* Instructions, you are reading it.
+#### File Structure.
+* subdirectory 'src' contains all .cpp and .h files.
+#### Gameplay:
+* Click with the mouse to fire defensive missles at the incoming missles
+* Missles will fire from the surface and explode at the point you clicked.
+If you can get the incoming missle into the explosion, it will destroy the incoming missle.
+* 25 points for every missle you destroy
+* in the long run, the game will have levels, you get a bonus at the end of every level for each city still standing and each missle not used.
+#### Goal:
+Protect the cities.
+When you 6 cities are gone, the game is over.

 ### Compiling And Testing
 * The submission must compile and run.

 ### Loops, Functions, I/0
 * Functions and controll structures are there.
 * No External files read.
-* User input is take from the mouse pointer to aim missles.
+* User input is taken from the mouse pointer to aim missles.

 ### Object Oriented Programming
 * OO Techniques are used